Signposts

 surrounding woods.
 I gained the top of the notch and turned into the empty

 parking lot in front of the Walasi-Yi.
-It was still early and the store was
+It was still early so the store was

-not yet open, so I left the engine running and got out of my car to stretch
+not yet open.
+I left the engine running and got out of my car to stretch and

 A long green and white metal sign indicated the Appalachian Trail crossed